Eating too much in one sitting or taking in too many calories throughout the day are common habits that can be hard to break.

 Choosing to eat with family and friends who have similar health goals can help you stay on track and reduce your chances of overeating.

-For example, eating a high-protein breakfast has been shown to reduce hunger and snacking later in the day (
+For example, eating a high protein breakfast has been shown to reduce hunger and snacking later in the day (

 This rapid blood sugar fluctuation has been shown to promote hunger and can lead to overeating (

 Choosing foods with lower glycemic indexes will help prevent blood sugar spikes and may reduce overeating.
-Beans, oats and brown rice are all great options.
+Beans, oats, and brown rice are all great options.

-Slower paced eating is associated with increased fullness and decreased hunger, and can serve as a useful tool for controlling overeating (
+Slower-paced eating is associated with increased fullness and decreased hunger and can serve as a useful tool for controlling overeating (

 Taking the time to thoroughly chew food has also been shown to reduce overall food intake and increase feelings of fullness (

-While having a drink or two with a meal won’t have a huge effect, having several drinks in one sitting may lead to increased levels of hunger.
+While having a drink or two with a meal generally won’t have a huge effect, having several drinks in one sitting may lead to increased levels of hunger.